nics234/Pool-Attendance/README.md

 # Approach
-1. Enrich Data
+1. Enrich Data\n
   a.
-Get information about holidays in the U.S.
+Get information about holidays in the U.S.\n
   b.
-Get latitude and longtitude of the pool location
+Get latitude and longtitude of the pool location\n
   c.
 Get weather on said date --> based on the region